Skip to main content

 • Options containing none or one element of a given type.
 The quantifier is ?, e.g. ?string, ?[]Error are all valid option types.
 To access an element of an option, use the bang notation, e.g. opt! or opt!0.
 There is a literal that represents an empty option: nil.

-Appendable Collections
+Appendable Streams

 Aqua has appendable streams.
 The quantifier is *, e.g. *?string, *Result, *[]i64 are all valid stream types.
 To access an element of a stream, use:

-• The square brackets notation, with any expression of integer type inside, e.g. stream[10], stream[requests.length - 1]
+• The square brackets notation, with any expression of integer type inside, e.g. stream[10], stream[requests.length - 1].

 • The bang notation, optionally followed by a number or a variable, e.g. stream!5, stream!index, stream! (the same as stream!0).
 Note that accessing an element of a stream could trigger join behavior on the stream.